• Skip to primary navigation

 • In another small bowl mix the reserved pineapple juice and milk together.

-• Add the flour mixture to the creamed butter mixture alternately with buttermilk, mixing well after each addition.
+• Add the flour mixture to the creamed butter mixture alternately with milk and pineapple juice mixture, mixing well after each addition.
 Pour the batter over the top of the pineapple topping.
 Some of the pineapple slices may still peak above the top of the cake batter, that's ok.

 • Bake in the center of your preheated oven for 50-60 minutes or until toothpick inserted in center of cake comes out clean (don’t go all the way down or you will just get the brown sugar bottom) .
 Top of the cake will be a deep golden brown and spring back when lightly touched.